-Language is currently offered in three formats: paper, computer, and Internetbased.
-Applicants required to take the TOEFL must achieve either a score of at least 570 on the paper test and 4.5 on score of at least 230 on the computerbased TOEFL with a 4.5 minimum on the essay portion of the exam, or a score of at least 88 on the Internet-based test with a minimum writing score of 25.
+The Test of English as a Foreign Language is currently offered in three formats: paper, computer, and Internet-based.
+Applicants required to take the TOEFL must achieve either a score of at least 570 on the paper test and 4.5 on the Test of Written English (TWE), or a score of at least 230 on the computer-based TOEFL with a 4.5 minimum on the essay portion of the exam, or a score of at least 88 on the Internet-based test with a minimum writing score of 25.